Oral contraceptives: Things to know before you pop the pill

 What are the types of pregnancy pill packs?

 • 21-day pack: This contains 21 pills that have to be taken every day for 21 days.
-This is followed by a 7 day break during which you would experience menstrual bleeding.
-Resume taking the pills after this 21-day period
+This is followed by a 7- day break during which you will experience menstrual bleeding.
+Resume taking the pills after these 21 days.

 • 91-day packs: Take one pill a day for 84 days.
 The last 7 pills will be placebo and you will experience menstrual bleeding during this time